Maximize tax savings

-In the direct mutual funds, there will be no role for intermediaries or brokers.
+In the direct mutual funds, agents, brokers, or other intermediaries have no role.
 Investors are free from commission or distribution fees, which brings down the expense ratio.
-Even when you start an SIP or make a lumpsum investment, they will not levy any transaction charges.
-This is because you are directly paying the mutual fund company.
+Even when you start a SIP or make a lump sum investment, they will not levy any transaction charges as you are directly dealing with the mutual fund company.

-2. Regular Mutual Fund PlansWhen you buy a mutual fund through a mutual fund broker, distributor or advisor, it is called a regular plan.
-For every regular fund, the fund house pays commission to the middleman for bringing a new investor to their plan(s).
-The AMC will add this commission to the expense ratio.
-This is why regular funds are slightly more expensive than direct funds.
-At a glance, direct funds can seem a good deal as it is cheaper.
+Regular funds are those mutual funds that are bought through a mutual fund broker, distributor, or advisor.
+For every regular fund, the fund house pays a commission to the middleman for introducing a new investor to their plan(s).
+The AMC will add this commission to the expense ratio, and hence, regular funds are slightly more expensive than direct funds.
+At a glance, direct funds seem to be a better deal as they are cheaper.

-For regular funds, this extra money is for the services from the agent/broker/distributor.
-However, the hasty decision to choose a low-priced mutual fund may not always work to your advantage.
-Unless you are well-informed do-it-yourselfers, you might need help to research and choose a fund as per your requirements.
-In that case, regular funds would be a better choice.
+For regular funds, these extra charges are for the services that you avail from an intermediary you buy from – agent, broker, or distributor.
+However, the decision to choose a low-priced mutual fund may not always work for your advantage.
+Unless you are a well-informed do-it-yourselfer, you might need help in researching and selecting funds as per your requirements.
+In this scenario, regular funds would be a better choice.

-3. Difference between direct & regular fundsIn a regular plan of a mutual fund, a sales commission is paid to the middleman or brokers who get business for them. the amount of commission varies between 1-1.25 percent per year.
+In regular mutual funds, the sales commission is paid to intermediaries or brokers who get business for them.
+The amount of commission varies between 1% to 1.25% a year.
 Although your monthly statement doesn’t reflect this amount, the NAV or net asset value of your mutual fund units will be adjusted accordingly.

 |Expense ratio||Lower||Higher (commission to the intermediary)|

 |Research & market knowledge required||Perfect for the market and investment savvy||The qualified intermediary guides as per the individual goals and risk appetite|